ordinary-developer/book_effective_modern_c_plus_plus_s_meyers/synopses/ch_8-TWEAKS/item_42-consider_emplacement_instead_of_insertion/synopsis.md

   2. the argument type(s) passed differ from the type held by the container;
-  3. the container won't reject the value being added due to it being a duplicate;
+  3. the container won't reject the value being added due to it being a duplicate.
 - emplacement functions may perform type convertions that would be rejected by insertion functions.